Dell PowerConnect: Firmware

-Dell PowerConnect switches are based on Marvell technologies or Broadcom hardware and each of them offer entirely different firmware-types.
-All layer-2 ethernet switches have a family or model-number below the 6000 and are based on Marvell hardware.
+Dell PowerConnect switches are based on Marvell technologies or Broadcom hardware and each of them offer entirely different firmware types.
+All layer-2 Ethernet switches have a family or model number below the 6000 and are based on Marvell hardware.
 Each model has its own family of firmware with different CLI and GUI (the PCT5500 series offer very limited layer-3 options, but is mainly a layer-2 switch).

 The switches with a model-number above 6000 are based on Broadcom hardware.
 Although each switch has its own firmware images; the options and capabilities on these switches are the same or similar.
 The PCT6200 (rack) series continue to run in the major-release number 3: new features or capabilities released in the other switches under firmware 4 or 5 are not available for the PCT6200 series.

 All other switches that are based on Broadcom hardware run on major release 4 or 5.

 Bootcode

 All Powerconnect switches, including the 8100 series, have both bootcode and operational code where one can run older firmware versions on later bootcode.
-Bootcode is generally backwards compatible: one can run firmware of a lower version then the boot-code version; when upgrading firmware one do NOT need to upgrade the boot-code unless specifically directed in the release note or by Dell support, but when downgrading one leave the newer boot-code in place.
+Bootcode is generally backward compatible: one can run firmware of a lower version then the boot-code version; when upgrading firmware one do NOT need to upgrade the boot-code unless specifically directed in the release note or by Dell support, but when downgrading one leave the newer boot-code in place.